pandora-tee/pandora/README.md

 Pandora is a symbolic execution tool designed for *truthful* validation of Intel SGX enclave shielding runtimes.
 Pandora is based on the fabulous [angr](https://angr.io/) and extends it with enclave semantics such as Intel SGX instruction support, a realistic enclave memory view, attacker taint tracking, and report generation for a set of powerful vulnerability plugins.

-Pandora is the result of our research publication at the 45th IEEE Symposium on Security and Privacy (IEEE S&P 2024) and should be cited as:
+Pandora is the result of our research publication [you can read here](https://falder.org/files/paper/2024_pandora.pdf) and is published at the 45th IEEE Symposium on Security and Privacy (IEEE S&P 2024).
+It should be cited as:

 > Alder, F., Daniel, L. A., Oswald, D., Piessens, F., & Van Bulck, J. (2024, May).
 Pandora: Principled Symbolic Validation of Intel SGX Enclave Runtimes.
 In 45th IEEE Symposium on Security and Privacy-IEEE S&P 2024.
 IEEE.

 Bibtex: